John Antrobus: Career

 After leaving the Army, spending time also working as a supply teacher and waiter, Antrobus pursued a future writing comedy, and went to Associated London Scripts (ALS), the writers' co-operative set up by Spike Milligan and Eric Sykes.
 Antrobus states "I met Spike in 1954 or 55.
 I had sent a sample script to Galton and Simpson and they took me on at Associated London Scripts."
 Antrobus and Milligan "wrote a couple of Goon Shows together.
 I wish I had done more of them with him but I wanted to be a playwright.
 I didn't realise they were golden times and how they gave life."
 The two shows were The Spon Plague, and The Great Statue Debate, both broadcast in March 1958.

 At ALS, Antrobus also worked with Johnny Speight on The Frankie Howerd Show in 1956, After contributing material to the first Carry On film, Carry On Sergeant (1958), he wrote his first movie screenplay: for Idol on Parade (1959), starring Anthony Newley.
 During 1960 he worked with Milligan and Sykes in the second series of Sykes and A...
-(August- September 1960).
+(August-September 1960).
 He was also a contributing writer to the television series The Army Game, in the 1958 and 1961 shows, along with Larry Stephens, Maurice Wiltshire, and Lew Schwarz in 1958, and Brad Ashton, Barry Took, Marty Feldman and Wiltshire in 1961.

 During the 1960s and 1970s, he provided scripts for television series as diverse as That Was the Week That Was, Television Playhouse and Spike Milligan's Milligan in...
-Antrobus wrote for Milligan's last radio series, The Milligan Papers, a BBC Radio Collection released in 2002.
-Milligan said he did not actually like Antrobus.
+Antrobus wrote for Milligan's last radio series, The Milligan Papers, broadcast in 1987 and released in the BBC Radio Collection in 2002.

-Antrobus' best known play is the surrealist satire The Bed-Sitting Room (1963) (co-written with Milligan).
+Antrobus' best known play is the surrealist satire The Bedsitting Room (1963) (co-written with Milligan).
 A film version was released in 1969 and a sequel from 1983.
 His other plays include Cane of Honour (1965), Captain Oates' Left Sock (1969), An Apple A Day (1970) and City Delights (1978).
 In October 2005, Antrobus and Ray Galton (with whom he had collaborated on the 1986 sitcom Room at the Bottom and Get Well Soon from 1997) unveiled their play Steptoe and Son – Murder at Oil Drum Lane at the Theatre Royal, York.

 In 2010, Antrobus and Ray Galton's production of Not Tonight Caligula, originally written for Frankie Howerd, was recorded as a live radio play at The Leicester Square Theatre by The Wireless Theatre Company directed by Antrobus and starring Clive Greenwood in Howerd's role.
-Although largely retired, Antrobus still writes and is involved in fringe productions and talent scouting.
+In retirement, Antrobus still wrote and was involved in fringe productions and talent scouting.

-Personal life
+Personal life and death

-In 1958, Antrobus married Margaret McCormick.
-They had two sons and a daughter.
+In 1958, Antrobus married Margaret (née McCormick).
+They had two sons and a daughter but later divorced.
+Antrobus died on 15 December 2025 at the age of 92.